 If you have a vested interested in currency, it is worth taking the time to read through these facts.
 But understanding the complex Federal Reserve System can be challenging.
 To make the task somewhat less demanding, the website federalreserveeducation.org has created a chronology of bite-sized segments.
 The chronology has been summarized and compressed below, breaking it down into years and making it easier to digest.

-To finance the the American Revolution, the Continental Congress printed fiat notes.
-(Fiat isn’t just a car, but defined as an authoritative determination.)
-The nation’s first paper money came to be known as “continentals,” and were issued in such large quantities that inflation resulted.
+To finance the American Revolution, the Continental Congress printed fiat notes. (fiat is defined as an authoritative determination).
+The nation’s first paper money came to be known as “continentals,” and was issued in such large quantities that inflation resulted.
 As inflation accelerated throughout the course of the war, people eventually lost all faith in the notes.
-As a result, the phrase “Not worth a continental” came to mean “totally worthless.”
+As a result, the phrase “not worth a continental,” came to mean “totally worthless.”

 In 1791, Congress established the First Bank of the United States with headquarters in Philadelphia, due to urging by Treasury Secretary Alexander Hamilton.
 The country’s largest corporation, the First Bank was dominated by big banking and generated mistrust among the largely agrarian American population.
 When its 20-year charter expired in 1811, a vote to renew the charter for the First Bank failed in Congress by a single vote.

 By 1816, the atmosphere of mistrust for a central bank had eased, and a charter for the Second Bank of the United States was approved by a narrow margin.
 But Andrew Jackson, elected president in 1828, vowed to kill the Bank.
 His attacks touched a still-raw nerve with Americans, and the charter for the Second Bank was allowed to expire in 1836.